GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 they still require care and technical competence to securely manage the electronic "keys" which provide access to funds.

-Many people do use online or hybrid solutions to store sizeable amounts of money.
-We recommend self-managed storage for large investments, but ultimately it's a personal decision based on your risk tolerance and costs you're willing to pay (in money and time) for security.

 ### Hardware Wallets

 Many people who choose